Whimsy Stick

 Impulse Control Layer (2 min)

-First, slow the lure to a near-stop.
-Then cue wait, hold for 5 to 10 seconds with the dog locked on, release into one final chase.
-Specifically, this rep builds the strongest impulse control because you are running it at peak arousal.
+Slow the lure to a near-stop.
+Cue wait.
+Hold for 5 to 10 seconds with the dog focused on the lure, release into one final chase.
+This rep builds the strongest impulse control because it runs at peak arousal.

 05